Function Execution Strategies

 To rapidly release kernel thread resources, you should write "asynchronous" code. i.e. for event-driven programming, you can use send event to another function asynchronously, and you can create a callback function to listen to responses.

-For ease of programming, we recommend using virtual thread or suspend function to handle synchronous RPC calls.
+For ease of programming, we recommend using virtual thread or suspend function to handle synchronous RPC calls in a non-blocking manner.

 Solving the puzzle of multithreading performance